 From Lemmas \ref{lem:vertices-agree}, \ref{lem:phases-agree}, \ref{slon7} and \ref{slon8} we conclude the following.

 \begin{corollary} Let $B>\Bh$ be a constant.
-The mixing time of the Swendsen-Wang algorithm on the complete graph on $n$ vertices is $O(\log n)$. \end{corollary} \begin{proof} Let $\epsilon>0$ and consider two copies $X_t,Y_t$ of the SW-chain.
+The mixing time of the Swendsen-Wang algorithm on the complete graph on $n$ vertices is $O(\log n)$. \end{corollary} \begin{proof} Let $\epsilon>0$ be a small constant and consider two copies $X_t,Y_t$ of the SW chain.
 We will show that for some $T=O(\log n)$, there exists a coupling such that $\Pr(X_T\neq Y_T)\leq \epsilon$.

 Let $\delta,L$ be as in Lemma~\ref{slon8}.
 By Lemma~\ref{slon7}, for some $T_1=O(1)$ with probability $\Theta(1)$ we have that

 By Lemma~\ref{slon8}, for some $T_2=O(\log n)$ with probability $\Theta(1)$, we have that